pancakes175/ClimateFreund/_news/announcement_2.md

 New paper published in <a href="https://iopscience.iop.org/article/10.1088/1748-9326/ad78db">Envirnomental Research Letter</a> today.
 We looked at ENSO event transitions for different types of El Niño and La Niña events from one year to the next.

 So basically we assessed how likely it is to develop an ENSO event given the previous year conditions.
+We used a couple of long instrumental datasets going back ~150 years and climate model output from CMIP5 and CMIP6 to compare against.